 Once the paella is done and all the liquid has evaporated, let it stand for a few more minutes and then it’s ready to enjoy.

 If you love to put your cooking skills to the test, mastering a Spanish paella is an absolute must.
-Try this version, loaded with seafood, traditional spices, and our Parboiled Medium Grain Rice.
+Try this version, loaded with an assortment of seafood, traditional spices like saffron and sweet paprika, and specialty Parboiled Paella Rice.